-- Datadog: This requires the creation of a Datadog API key and additional steps.
+- Datadog: This method requires the creation of a Datadog API key and additional steps.
 See Sending USM Anywhere Notifications to Datadog for more information.

-- PagerDuty: This method is performed using an integration in the product, and the user setup is required.
+- PagerDuty: This method is performed using an integration in the product, and user setup is required.
 See Sending USM Anywhere Notifications to PagerDuty for more information.

-- Slack: This method makes use of a user created Slack Webhook integration.
+- Slack: This method makes use of a user-created Slack Webhook integration.
 Slack integration can also be performed using Amazon SNS.
 See Sending USM Anywhere Notifications to Slack for more information.

 - Occurrences: Specify the number of event occurrences that produce a match on the conditional expression to trigger the rule.
-Enter the number of occurrences or use the arrow to scroll the value up or down.
+You can enter the number of occurrences or use the arrow to scroll the value up or down.
 You need to enter a number between 1 and 100.

-Length: Specify the length of the window used to identify a match for multiple occurrences.
-Enter the number and choose a time-unit value of seconds, minutes, or hours.
+Length: Specify the length of the timespan used to identify a match for multiple occurrences.
+Enter the number and choose a value of seconds, minutes, or hours.

-This duration identifies the amount of time that transpires from the first to last.
+This duration identifies the amount of time that transpires from the beginning to the end of the occurrence.
 If the number of occurrences is not met within this period, the rule is not a match.

 In this example, the rule applies when the configured conditions happen five times every three hours.

-Note: Keep in mind that the Sources or Destinations field needs to match the universally unique identifier (UUID) of the event or alarm.
+Note: The Sources or Destinations field needs to match the universally unique identifier (UUID) of the event or alarm.
 You can use the Source Name or Destination Name field instead.